 The world of gas and electricity is full of jargon and strange sounding terms.
 Here we’ve put together a guide to the terms used by the energy suppliers that you get your gas and electricity from.

-This refers to energy plans that are designed specifically for commercial premises such as offices.
+Business energy plans are designed specifically for commercial premises such as offices.
 They will often offer different rates and will expect a higher amount of energy usage.

 These plans are similar to fixed rate plans and guarantee that the price you pay for energy will not go up for a fixed amount of time.
 They differ from fixed rate plans because they allow your rate to fall if gas or electricity prices go down.

 Citizens Advice is a charity that is set up to provide consumers with advice on their rights when it comes to everything from energy to retail.